Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 hidden: false
 ---

 *Microsoft offers several solutions and services for securing (hybrid) identities and protecting access to workloads such as Azure, Office 365 or other integrated apps in Azure Active Directory.
-I like to give an overview about data sources or signals that should be considered for monitoring based on identity-related activities, risk detections, alerts and events across the Microsoft ecosystem.*
+I like to give a detailed overview about data sources or signals that should be considered for monitoring based on identity-related activities, risk detections, alerts and events across the Microsoft ecosystem.*

 - <A href="#identity-security-monitoring-in-a-hybrid-environment">Identity Security Monitoring in a Hybrid Environment</A><br>
 - <A href="#azure-monitor-operational-logs-and-alerts-of-azure-ad-and-azure-workloads">Azure Monitor: Operational Logs and Alerts of Azure AD and Azure Workloads</A><br>